-London Theatre Critics say: The Telegraph 5*; The Times 5*; Evening Standard 4*
+London Theatre Critics say: The Guardian 5*; The Telegraph 5*; Evening Standard 4*

-Details: Showstopper!
-The Improvised Musical has monthly shows at the Lyric Theatre (closest tube station Tottenham Court Road) until 7th June 2020.
+Details: Mary Poppins runs at the Prince Edward Theatre (closest tube station Tottenham Court Road) until 7th June 2020.
 Tickets cost £22.50-£152.50, and can be purchased HERE.

 SIX | Arts Theatre London

 Divorced, beheaded, live in concert: it’s the story of Henry VIIIth’s six wives, performed by the queens themselves in the form of a punk girl-band.
 After sell-out runs in Edinburgh and London, and rapturous reviews, it’s back for a year-long run.
 Expect neon ruffs; Greensleeves-techno mash ups and unexpected moments of vulnerability interspersed with its high-energy score.

 Dinner before: Modern European with a view at Garden Room